 I usually have spare sockets in the Sinclair Shop pages here, but if your soldering skills aren't up to removing the old and fitting the new, then a gentle push with a small screwdriver is often successful in re-tensioning the spring contact.

 Groups of keys mysteriously stop working - probably the most common Spectrum faults and fortunately one of the easiest to put right.
 This is almost always a worn out membrane, although splits in the keyboard mats can also cause similar problems.

-New keyboard membranes and rubber keyboard mats are usually available in my shop and fairly easy to fit provided you have strong fingernails and lots of patience.
+New keyboard membranes are usually available in my shop here and fairly easy to fit provided you have strong fingernails and lots of patience.
 The keyboard plate has to be removed and is usually stuck down pretty solidly on "rubber key" Spectrums.

 For instructions on how to replace a "rubber keyboard" membrane, see the Repairs & Serving pages of the Sinclair Section of the site here.